Eterna™

 Device components.
 The use of components not approved for use by Abbott Medical with this system may result in damage to the system and increased risk to the patient.

 Device modification.
-This equipment is not serviceable by the customer.
+Equipment is not serviceable by the customer.
 To prevent injury or damage to the system, do not modify the equipment.
 If needed, return the equipment to Abbott Medical for service.

 Case damage.
-Do not handle the generator if the case is pierced or ruptured because severe burns could result from exposure to battery chemicals.
+Do not handle the IPG if the case is pierced or ruptured because severe burns could result from exposure to battery chemicals.

-Generator disposal.
-Return all explanted generators to Abbott Medical for safe disposal.
-Generators contain batteries as well as other potentially hazardous materials.
-Do not crush, puncture, or burn the generator because explosion or fire may result.
+IPG disposal.
+Return all explanted IPGs to Abbott Medical for safe disposal.
+IPGs contain batteries as well as other potentially hazardous materials.
+Do not crush, puncture, or burn the IPG because explosion or fire may result.

 Product materials.
 Neurostimulation systems have materials that come in contact or may come in contact with tissue.
 A physician should determine whether or not a patient may have an allergic reaction to these materials before the system is implanted.